PM Modi's marathon meeting with CMs: Full statement

 New Delhi, May 11: Prime Minister Narendra Modi on Monday interacted with the Chief Ministers of all the States and UTs in the country to discuss the road ahead in India's fight against COVID-19.

-In his opening remarks the Prime Minister said, "We now have reasonably clear indication as to the geographical spread of the pandemic in India, including the worst affected areas.
+In his opening remarks, the Prime Minister said, "We now have reasonably clear indication as to the geographical spread of the pandemic in India, including the worst affected areas.
 Moreover, over the past few weeks, officials have understood operating procedures in a time such as this, right up to the District level."

 Prime Minister said that this understanding of the spread of COVID-19 will help the country in having a focussed fight against it.